Cognitive and Motor Neuroscience (MS / PhD) Overview

 Injury and Rehabilitation

-Following injury, or as the result of degenerative disease, our capability for even basic movements can be compromised.
-Within the injury and rehabilitation pillar, our goal is to understand how anatomical, physiological, and psychological variables interact to affect recovery (whether this is a return to participation in the activities of daily living or a return to play in sport).
+Following injury, or as the result of mobility-affecting conditions (e.g., traumatic brain injuries, neurodegenerative disease, amputation, etc), our capability for even basic movements can be compromised.
+Our goal is to understand how anatomical, physiological, and psychological variables interact to affect recovery and rehabilitation, whether this is a return to participation in the activities of daily living or a return to play in sport.

 Brain-Behavior Mapping